Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks: Gradient Noise Attracts SGD Dynamics towards Invariant Sets

 \section{Gradient Noise Attracts SGD Dynamics towards Invariant Sets}

 To study the dynamics of SGD we will approximate\footnote{As discussed in \citet{li2017stochastic}, Eq.~\ref{eq:SGF} is an order 1 weak approximation of Eq.~\ref{eq:SGD}.} its trajectory with a stochastic differential equation (SDE), a common analysis technique applied in many works \cite{mandt2016variational, li2017stochastic, jastrzkebski2017three, chaudhari2018stochastic, ali2020implicit, kunin2021limiting}.
 SGD can be interpreted as full-batch gradient descent plus a per-step gradient noise term introduced by the random minibatch.
-If we let $\xi_\mathcal{B}(\theta)$ represent the gradient noise at $\theta$, then it is easy to check that $\mathbb{E}[\xi_\mathcal{B}(\theta)] = 0$ for all $\theta$.
-This motivates studying the following SDE, which we refer to as \emph{stochastic gradient flow (SGF)},
+Let $\xi_i(\theta)$ represent the per-sample gradient noise at $\theta$.
+It is easy to check that $\mathbb{E}[\xi_i(\theta)] = 0$ for all $\theta$.
+This motivates studying the SDE, which we refer to as \emph{stochastic gradient flow (SGF)},

-Here $B_t$ denotes a standard $d-$dimensional Wiener process and $\Sigma(\theta_t) = \sqrt{\mathbb{E}[\xi_\mathcal{B}(\theta)\xi_\mathcal{B}(\theta)^\intercal]}$.
+Here $B_t$ denotes a standard $d-$dimensional Wiener process and $\Sigma(\theta_t) = \sqrt{\mathbb{E}[\xi_i(\theta)\xi_i(\theta)^\intercal]}$.
 The drift term of this SDE is the negative full-batch gradient $-\nabla\mathcal{L}(\theta_t)$, while the diffusion is determined by a spatially-dependent diffusion matrix $D(\theta_t) = \frac{\eta}{2\beta}\Sigma(\theta_t)\Sigma(\theta_t)^\intercal$.
 Although this SDE cannot be interpreted as the continuous-time limit of SGD, it matches the first and second moments of the SGD process.
-Importantly, SGF preserves all affine invariant sets of SGD: \begin{proposition}[Informal] All affine invariant sets of SGD are also affine invariant sets of SGF \footnote{For the definition of invariant sets of continuous processes and the formal statement, see App.~\ref{app:sgf-sgd}}. \end{proposition}
+See Appendix~\ref{app:sgf_sgd} for further discussions on the relationship between SGD and SGF.
+Additionally, SGF preserves all affine invariant sets of SGD: \begin{proposition}[Informal] All affine invariant sets of SGD are also affine invariant sets of SGF. \footnote{See App.~\ref{app:sgf-sgd} for the definition of invariant sets for continuous processes and the formal statement.} \end{proposition} Like deterministic dynamical processes, the stochastic processes of SGF can be attracted toward the invariant sets.
+To describe this attraction, we adopt the concept from stochastic control theory \cite{kushner1967stochastic}. \begin{definition}[Stochastic Attractivity] An invariant set $A\subset\mathbb{R}^d$ of a stochastic process $\{\theta_t\in\mathbb{R}^d:t\geq 0\}$ is stochastically attractive\footnote{This property is called stochastic stability in \cite{kushner1967stochastic}.} if for any $\rho>0$ and $\epsilon>0$, there exists $\delta>0$ such that for any $\theta\in\mathbb{R}^d$ with the Euclidian distance $d(\theta,A)<\delta$,